What is Limoncello?

 Limoncello is a strong, sweet, and very lemony dessert liqueur or digestif.
 It could be an acquired taste for many, but for me it was love at first sip.
 I was even more pumped to find out just how easy it is to make your own limoncello at home.

-So how do you make limoncello?
-It’s 4 simple ingredients.
-Everclear, lemons, sugar, and water.
+So easy I just may make my own exclusively.
 This limoncello recipe all started in Positano, Italy.
 We had just arrived to the coastal village after a morning of traveling down from Rome.
 In fact, it was around this time exactly last year.

 Long story short, apparently they thought it was hilarious and I was the ONLY person they’ve seen attempt to eat the tiny hot pepper.
 Maybe I’m an idiot but it earned me a second free glass of limoncello so I regret nothing.

 We ended up bringing home a few bottles of locally made Positano limoncello.
 The bottle included their own limoncello recipe, however I did make a few tweaks after my initial trial run.
 I ended up using less simple syrup than the recipe calls for.
 I prefer limoncello a little on the stronger side.
 Other than that, it’s the perfect balance of flavor, strength, and consistency.